pichenettes/mutable-dev-environment/README.md

     make -f clouds/makefile upload

 You can edit [stmlib/makefile.inc](https://github.com/pichenettes/stmlib/blob/master/makefile.inc#L31) to use another programmer.
-We're still working on stlink-v2+OpenOCD support!

 Or you can generate a .wav file for the built-in audio updater: